sigsum/sigsum/doc/design.md

-# System Transparency Logging: Design v0
+# Sigsum Logging Design v0
-We propose System Transparency logging.
-It is similar to Certificate Transparency, except that cryptographically signed checksums are logged as opposed to X.509 certificates.
-Publicly logging signed checksums allow anyone to discover which keys produced what signatures.
-As such, malicious and unintended key-usage can be _detected_.
-We present our design and conclude by providing two use-cases: binary transparency and reproducible builds.
+We propose sigsum logging.
+It is similar to Certificate Transparency, except that cryptographically **sig**ned check**sum**s are logged instead of X.509 certificates.
+Publicly logging _sigsums_ allow anyone to discover which keys produced what checksum signatures.
+For example, malicious and unintended key-usage can be _detected_.
+We present our design and discuss a few use-case scenarios like binary transparency and reproducible builds.

 **Target audience.**
-You are most likely interested in transparency logs or supply-chain security.
+You are likely interested in transparent logs, public-key infrastructures, or supply-chain security.

 **Preliminaries.**
 You have basic understanding of cryptographic primitives like digital